-83. Noting that in various submissions the parties refer to contractual versus statutory elements of the employment relation, as distinguished by the former United Nations Administrative Tribunal in the Kaplan case89, it will be useful to begin with a general clarification.
+104. It will be useful to begin with a general clarification regarding contractual versus statutory elements of the employment relation.
 A contractual relationship refers to the relationship between the staff member and the international organisation as evidenced in a contract, i.e., a bilateral act.
 The statutory relationship, on the other hand, is based on status, i.e., refers to the appointment of civil servants by acts of authority, which forms a relation in accordance with statutorily defined terms and conditions.
 An individual who agrees to enter the public service gives full consent to these terms and conditions, in other words, joins by adherence.
-Consensus - in the case of statutory relationship - is therefore a de facto precondition of appointment, which nevertheless is formally based on an act of authority, hence, at times, the expression used is "contract of appointment".90 In the relation between the staff members and the United Nations, while the Appeals Tribunal recognized that the terms of conditions of appointment could at times be supplemented by a bi-lateral arrangement91, the sensu stricto contractual elements are rare and ad hoc.
-As such, juxtaposing "contractual elements" and "statutory elements," in the context
+Consensus - in the case of statutory relationship - is therefore a de facto precondition of appointment, which nevertheless is formally based on an act of authority, hence, at times, the expression used is "contract of appointment" 107.
+In the relation between the staff members and the United Nations, while the Appeals Tribunal recognized that the terms of conditions of appointment could at times be supplemented by a bi-lateral arrangement 108, the sensu stricto contractual elements are rare and ad hoc.
+As such, juxtaposing "contractual elements" and "statutory elements," in the context of civil service, albeit having tradition dating back to the League of Nations109, may be misleading.
+Strictly speaking, in the present relation it would be more accurate to distinguish individually determined elements (nature of appointment, duration, grade and step, duties and responsibilities) and generally applicable statutory elements.
+Salaries, in particular, as briefly mentioned above in the discussion on ICSC competencies, are regulated on a statutory level for each grade and step.
+Once a staff member consents to appointment at a particular grade and step, the salary is applied automatically as per the statute.
+It was in this context that the judgment of the former United Nations Administrative Tribunal in the Kaplan case determined that salary was a contractual element, which could not be unilaterally modified by the Organization.110